ykotturi/CSCW-2019-Workshop/README.md

 - **Ideate** opportunities for where physical workplaces can complement and/or on-demand work and visa versa to address challenges identified in the reflection.
 - **Prototype** concrete plans or takeaways that the CSCW, and broader, community can takeaway when considering the role of “place” in on-demand work.

-## Outcomes

-- We plan to write up a report on the outcomes of this workshop in the form of an ACM Communications article and corresponding blog post.
+We plan to write up a report on the outcomes of this workshop in the form of an ACM Communications article and corresponding blog post.

 ## Agenda